joshburkard/DeskBike/README.md

 this integration is currently in beta state and i expect issues.

+## Prerequisites

+you need a bluetooth proxy. i can recommend the [ESP32 - M5 Atom lite](https://shop.m5stack.com/products/atom-lite-esp32-development-kit?ref=NabuCasa), which you can configure and attach to Home Assistant on this [page](https://esphome.io/projects/?type=bluetooth).

 ## Installation

 create a new folder `deskbike` below `/config/custom_components` and copy all files to that folder or its subfolder.